top of page

 All these personal milestones and more were not guaranteed.
 An estimate on time taken to gain improvements, if any, cannot be obtained from the medical profession.
 It's the uncertainty nature of CIDP.

 My three year disability Parking Permit renewal was twice refused and not renewed.
 Even with General Practitioner doctor input and submission.
-Hopefully my believeth was that the Permit would be deemed unnecessary in twelve months time anyway.
+Probably because of the eligibility criteria assessment to use walking aids within a one hundred metre distance.
+Leg fatigue was still a major issue even though aids were no longer used.
+My believeth was that the Permit would be deemed unnecessary in twelve months' time anyway.

 Four Years Living With CIDP